 Faults For all faults, the service shall set the PHASE to "ERROR" in the Job representation.
-The <errorSummary> element in the Job representation shall be set to the appropriate value for the fault type and the appropriate fault representation (see section 5.5) provided at the error URI: http://rest-endpoint/transfers/(jobid)/error.
+The <errorSummary> element in the Job representation shall be set to the appropriate value for the fault type and the appropriate fault representation provided at the error URI: http://rest-endpoint/transfers/(jobid)/error.

-Fault description errorSummary Fault representation Operation fails Internal Fault InternalFault User does not have permis- Permission Denied PermissionDenied sions to perform the operation Source node does not exist Node Not Found NodeNotFound Destination node already ex- Duplicate Node DuplicateNode ists and it is not a Contain- erNode A specified URI is invalid Invalid URI InvalidURI
+Fault description errorSummary Fault representation Operation fails Internal Fault InternalFault User does not have permis- Permission Denied PermissionDenied sions to perform the operation Source node does not exist Node Not Found NodeNotFound Destination node already ex- Duplicate Node DuplicateNode ists and it is not a Container- Node A specified URI is invalid Invalid URI InvalidURI